po1sigala/live/01-Class-Content/09-NodeJS/02-Homework/README.md

 We want you to have more than 200 commits by graduation, so commit early and often!

-## Submission on BCS
+## Review

-You are required to submit the following:
+You are required to submit the following for review:

 * A walkthrough video demonstrating the functionality of the application